JaimieHemmings/HTML-CSS-Project/README.md

 - I want to easily understand the services available at the store.
 - I want to be able to easily navigate the site to find what I am looking for.
 - I want to be able to easily sign up for an account.
-- I want to easily be able to sign up for their newsletter.
 - I want to be able to find information on their current inventory.
 - I want to be able to make purchases through the website for either collection or delivery.